Philly Typewriter

 * Make ups are available for one missed class, holiday scheduling to be discussed at time of registration. *

 Typewriters have an incredibly rich history that we think should be more accessible to the public.
-Fall 2022 we've introduced The Philly Typewriter Lecture Series.
+Fall 2022 we introduced The Philly Typewriter Lecture Series.

 Bryan Kravitz is taking Philly Typewriter on the road with a lecture series exploring the history of the typewriter.
 From the mind of Christopher Latham Sholes and the rise of the IBM Selectric to the typewriter’s life at home and in the workplace, registrants will get a deep understanding of the impact of typewriter throughout history, then and now.
 This series will take place at the Parkway Central Library here in Philadelphia.
 These lectures will not be live streamed or recorded, and seating is limited so enroll soon!